 In the Magdalene Mystery School

-I got to be a part of in the mid-90’s we explored ways to heal the split between sexuality and spirituality within ourselves by recognizing that a strong collective false belief had been created around HOW the two could NOT co-exist.
+I was a part of in the mid-90’s -we explored ways to heal the split between sexuality and spirituality within ourselves by recognizing that a strong collective false belief had been created around HOW the two could NOT co-exist.
 This belief has expresses as if you are sexual, you are not spiritual and if are spiritual then you are not sexual.

 In essence the one sacred rite, the one most holy and spiritual experience two beloveds can have with each other – is through sexual union – but the church could not control that – so they chose to say the only reason to have sex was to have children.
 Sex outside of marriage was a sin.
 The distortion around sexuality and spirituality has gone far and deep and is at the root of many abuses inflicted on children (boys and girls) and women to this day as indicated in the history of the Magdalene Laundries.